-But if you don’t know them, I suggest you search this blog for any tutorial or hit up YouTube and starting watching related videos. ✍
+But if you don’t know them, I suggest you search this blog for any tutorials or hit up YouTube and start watching related videos. ✍

 2. Communication skills

-As a virtual assistant, you should learn to communicate more effectively especially that all of your dealings will be done online.
+As a virtual assistant, you should learn to communicate more effectively, especially since all of your dealings will be done online.